 University Campus Safety provides safety escort service across campus, to personal vehicles, or to on campus residence.
-If for any reason a student, faculty or staff member does not feel comfortable or safe walking to their destination, please call (714) 681-7333.
+If for any reason a student, faculty or staff member does not feel comfortable or safe walking to their destination, please call Campus Safety at 714-519-9127.

 Should you become a victim, or witness to a crime: Report the incident as soon as possible.
-If you saw who did it, note a description of the person, automobile, which way they went, etc. When phoning Campus Safety, please tell us where you are and wait there if it is safe until an officer arrives.
+If you saw who did it, note a description of the person automobile which way they went etc. When phoning Campus Safety please tell us where and wait there if it is safe until an officer arrives.
 Crime prevention programs and materials are directed to the residents and staff to increase mutual understanding and cooperation.